alchemyplatform/rundler/docs/architecture.md

 ### Bundle Sender

-After the bundle proposal runs, the bundle sender logic will handle the process of propagating a transction on chain and checking on the status to see if it is included in a block.
+After the bundle proposal runs, the bundle sender logic will handle the process of propagating a transaction on chain and checking on the status to see if it is included in a block.
 This process also handles the gas increases if the transaction has any issues being included.

 ### Sender